toekeyboard/toekeyboard.github.io/fabrication.md

 Internal tools fabrication
 ---
 <pre>
-	Metal soup can lips, to make hole cutters in plastic insulator
+	Metal soup can lips, to make hole cutters in plastic insulator.
+	Use two different scissors, when cutting masking tape & string.
+So doesnt stick to scissors.

 </pre>